Automatic Stability and Recovery for Neural Network Training: Runtime Stability Controller

 \begin{definition}[Admissible Innovation Signal] An innovation signal is any scalar-valued function

 computed at runtime from a proposed parameter update $\theta_t^{\mathrm{prop}}$ and a finite summary of recent training behavior $\mathcal{H}_t$, where $\mathcal{H}_t$ may include previously accepted measurement values, moving averages, or other bounded statistics derived from past iterations.
-The innovation signal is required to satisfy: \begin{enumerate} \item \textbf{Externality.} The signal is not directly optimized by the training objective used to compute gradients. \item \textbf{Nominal Stability.} Under stable training dynamics, the signal exhibits bounded variation over time. \item \textbf{Catastrophic Sensitivity.} Destabilizing updates produce deviations in the signal that are significantly larger than those observed during nominal operation. \end{enumerate} \end{definition}
+The innovation signal is required to satisfy: \begin{enumerate} \item \textbf{Externality.} The signal is not directly optimized by the training objective used to compute gradients. \item \textbf{Nominal Reference Consistency.} During ordinary non-failure training, the innovation remains within a tolerance band around its recent reference behavior; equivalently, accepted updates produce residuals that are small relative to the threshold used by the controller. \item \textbf{Catastrophic Sensitivity.} Destabilizing updates produce deviations in the signal that are significantly larger than those observed during nominal operation. \end{enumerate} \end{definition}

-\paragraph{Instantiation Used in This Work.} In our experiments, we instantiate the innovation signal using a fixed validation probe:
+\paragraph{Instantiation Used in This Work.} In our experiments, we instantiate the innovation signal using a fixed validation probe of $|P|=16$ examples:

-where $y(\cdot)$ denotes the probe loss and $\hat{y}_t$ is an exponentially weighted moving average of past accepted measurements.
-This choice satisfies all admissibility criteria: the probe loss is external to the optimizer, remains stable under nominal training, and responds sharply to destabilizing updates.
+where $y_P(\cdot)$ denotes the average loss evaluated on the fixed probe set $P$, and $\hat{y}_t$ is an exponentially weighted moving average of past accepted probe measurements.
+The probe set remains unchanged throughout training, providing a consistent external reference against which optimizer-proposed updates are evaluated.
+This choice satisfies all admissibility criteria: the probe loss is external to the optimizer, remains stable during nominal training, and responds sharply to destabilizing updates.

 \paragraph{Why Training Loss Is Insufficient.} A natural alternative is to monitor the training loss directly and rollback upon loss spikes.
 However, training loss is evaluated on the same minibatch used to generate the update and is therefore tightly coupled to minibatch noise.
 In practice, this coupling leads to frequent false positives and delayed detection of catastrophic failures.
 By contrast, probe-based innovation leverages information not seen by the optimizer, enabling earlier and more reliable detection with substantially fewer interventions.